Connect to a public WiFi network every day? Don’t let hackers get in your way.

 - A Cat5e Ethernet cable.
 Simply to connect your Raspberry Pi to the internet, you plug this into your router.

 - An HDMI cord, keyboard, and monitor.
 This is only for the initial setup, it won’t need to be plugged in full-time, so feel free to borrow them from another device for a bit.

 - UDP port 1194 forwarded to your Pi’s IP address in your router settings.
 This process is different for every router, try Googling “[Your router model] port forwarding”

 We’re going to assume you already have Raspbian (or Noobs) installed and running on your Pi.
 If you don’t, follow this tutorial.

 Firstly, we’ll have to setup a static IP address on your Raspberry Pi.
-ReadWrite has a simple tutorial on this, so go to this link and follow #3, the other ones aren’t necessary.
+ReadWrite has a simple tutorial on this, so go to this link and follow step #3, the others aren’t necessary.

 Alright great, now we can connect to your Raspberry Pi via SSH.
 After this step that keyboard and monitor won’t be necessary anymore, so you can put that back.
 On another computer, follow these steps to SSH into your Raspberry Pi.

 Replace the IP address (after the